fecgov/fec-pattern-library/components/02-components/tables/02-dense-table/README.md

 Dense tables use more compact cell spacing and smaller text sizes.

-The  `display` modifier class adds alternating background colors and more padding between the cell content and the top/bottom cell borders.
+The  `.simple-table--display` modifier class adds alternating background colors and more padding between the cell content and the top/bottom cell borders.

 ## When to use
 - For tables of [contribution limit data](https://www.fec.gov/help-candidates-and-committees/candidate-taking-receipts/contribution-limits-candidates/)